ckaraguzel/AD_detection_DL_approach/README.md

 git clone https://github.com/ckaraguzel/AD_detection_DL_approach.git
 2. Install the required dependencies: pip install -r requirements.txt
-3. Download data from [Alzheimer's Disease Neuroimaging Initiative (ADNI)](https://adni.loni.usc.edu/data-samples/access-data/).
+3. Data is from [Alzheimer's Disease Neuroimaging Initiative (ADNI)](https://adni.loni.usc.edu/data-samples/access-data/), more specifically ADNI3 study.
 This data is publicly available, however it requires an application to access the data.

 ## Preprocessing
 The preprocessing step involves the following tasks:
-1. Remove the dark frame surrounding the MRI scans.
+1. Keep one MRI session per subject.
-2. Remove the skull from the MRI scans.
+2. Order the slices in each session and filter only middle 65 slices.
-3. Split the preprocessed dataset into training and test folders with a ratio of 0.2.
+3. Split the preprocessed dataset into training, validation and test folders.

 ## Model Training
 We train two models for Alzheimer's disease prediction: